mykh/Data-Logger-Arduino/README.md

 Arduino-based sensors logger
 ============================

-Logging data from motion sensors, temperature sensors and analog inputs to SD card.
-Reading logged data using serial port.
+This device was developed to log data from motion sensors, temperature sensors and analog inputs to SD card.

 Example of usage
 ================